AlexJCturbo/react-portfolio/README.md

 ###### [Back to Index](#Table-of-Contents)

 ## Questions
-Please, feel free to get in touch to discuss any inquiries or suggestions for the project.
+Please, feel free to get in touch at jaimes.ac.5@gmail.com to discuss any inquiries or suggestions .
 I will be happy to connect with you!
 ###### [Back to Index](#Table-of-Contents)

 ## License